Lil' Libros

 Lil' Libros is a Los Angeles-based independent bilingual children's book publisher.
-Its titles are distributed by Readerlink, Amazon, Baker & Taylor, Brodart, Follett Corporations, and other independent distributors across the United States.
+Its titles are distributed by Readerlink, Amazon, Baker & Taylor, Brodart, Follett Corporations, Walmart, and other independent distributors across the United States.
 It is a member of the American Booksellers Association, Publishers Association of the West, and Independent Book Publisher's Association.
+Its items are also distributed in prominent locations like MoMA in NY, LACMA in L.A., and the L.A.
+Zoo.

+Company History

-Lil' Libros was founded by Patty Rodriguez and Ariana Stein (née Sauceda) in 2014 with a focus on bilingual picture books and an emphasis on Latin American elements, including Loteria: First Words/Primeras Palabras and Counting Con/Contando con Frida, both of which led to being featured on online publications, Washington Post, and Buzzfeed.
-Rodriguez serves as CCO and Stein as CEO.
-As of 2017, Lil' Libros expanded its book line to include 10 titles in all so far and a board game.
-This rapid success led the company to promotion in other online publications such as Forbes, La Opinion, and L.A.
+Lil' Libros was founded in 2014 two best friends, Patty Rodriguez and Ariana Stein, to create bilingual children's resources that authentically represented the "duality of being an American Latino."
+Rodriguez serves as the Chief Creative Officer and Stein as the Chief Executive Officer.
+In 2021, the company sold more than 1.5 million books, all which introduce cultural immersion and dual-language learning.
+Some titles include: Loteria: First Words/Primeras Palabras and Counting Con/Contando con Frida.
+These books, amongst others, have led to being featured on online publications like the Washington Post and Buzzfeed.
+As of 2026, Lil' Libros has expanded its catalog and published over 100 books.
+Its rapid success has led the company to gain promotion in other online publications such as Forbes, La Opinion, and L.A.
 Parent.

-The company signed a world wide distribution agreement in 2017 with Gibbs Smith and is expanding to create books for older age groups.
+The company signed a world wide distribution agreement in 2017 with Gibbs Smith to expand and create books for older age groups.
+In 2026, a new agreement was signed with Simon & Schuster, a global publisher, to continue making bilingual educational resources accessible to all.